carlomilanesi/rs-measures/README.md

 * [Tutorial](docs/Tutorial.md).
 It is a step-by-step course on the use of these crates.
 * [Architecture](docs/Architecture.md).
 It explains the design choices of the crates.

+There are several examples:
+* `full`: Very long print of the provided examples of units of measures, and of the results of any supported operation.
+* `bench`, `bench2`: Simple check of speed, compared with naked numbers or with the crate `nalgebra`.
+* `base`, `mks`, `si`, `unit`: Translation for Rs-measures of the examples included in the crate `uom` version 0.35.0.

 ## License

 Licensed under either of